napari/napari/docs/guides/color.md

  'yellow']
 ```

-If you want to define your own colormap that is not defined and named by default
+If there is a need for a custom colormap that is not available by default,
-you can pass an instance of a napari `Colormap`
+pass an instance of a napari `Colormap`

 ```python